Table of Contents

 Volcanic Activity and Nutrient Supply

-Long-Term Geological Stability
+Long-Term Geological Stability and Biological Evolution

-Human Interactions and Future Research
+Human Interactions and Challenges Facing Trench Ecosystems

-Scientific Exploration: The Last Frontier
+Scientific Exploration: Unlocking the Last Frontier

 Conclusion